 Temporary Final Rule: Asylum Interview Interpreter Requirement Modification Due to COVID-19

-If you fluently speak one of the languages listed below, you will be required to use a USCIS contract interpreter, which we will provide free of charge, at your asylum interview.
+During this extension period, if you are fluent in any of the languages listed below, we will require you to use a USCIS contract interpreter, which we will provide free of charge, at your affirmative asylum interview.
 USCIS contract interpreters are carefully vetted and must meet high standards of competency.
-If you refuse to use a USCIS contract interpreter, we will consider that a failure to appear without good cause and we will dismiss your application or refer your application to immigration court.
+If you refuse to use a USCIS contract interpreter, we will consider that a failure to appear without good cause, and we will dismiss your application or refer your application to immigration court.

-If you are not fluent in any of the languages listed below, you must bring an interpreter to your asylum interview who is fluent in English and your native language or any other language in which you are fluent.
-Your interpreter must be 18 years or older, not be your legal representative or witness, and not be a representative or employee of your country of nationality (or, if stateless, your country of last habitual residence).
-If you are unable to provide such interpreter, you may provide an interpreter fluent in your language and one of the languages listed below.
-USCIS will provide a relay interpreter to interpret between the language listed below and English.
+If you are not fluent in any of the languages listed below, you must bring an interpreter to your affirmative asylum interview who is fluent in English and your native language or any other language in which you are fluent.
+Your interpreter must be 18 years or older and must not be:

 USCIS contract interpreters are available for these 47 languages:

 - Foo Chow/Fuzhou

 If you need an interpreter for one of the 47 languages listed above but a contract interpreter is not available, then we will either reschedule your interview and attribute the interview delay to USCIS for purposes of employment authorization under 8 CFR 208.7 or, at our discretion, allow you to provide an interpreter for the interview.